Isi-dev/ComfyUI-Animation_Nodes_and_Workflows/README.md

 **<font color=red> Note </font>**:

 - >You can get these nodes by downloading this repository, extracting, and placing it in the custom_nodes folder of your ComfyUI directory.
 I will update this repository when the nodes become available through the ComfyUI-Manager.

+- >You can get the workflows from the animationWorkflows folder.
+The folder also contains animation workflows related to animatediff.

 <!-- - >You can also connect a lineArt preprocessor to the LineArt2LineArt Assistant node and modify as you please.